Context

 Install xcube into the environment

-After xcube is successfully installed, you can use the package to create and visualize data cubes from Earth observation data.
-Examples on how to generate datacubes with xcube can be found here.
+is successfully installed, you can use the package to create and visualize data cubes from Earth Observation data.
+Examples on how to generate datacubes with xcube can be found here, and more examples will soon be available in our Jupyter Catalogue.

 What's next?